exnryptedDino/Website/changelogs/store.md

 nav_order: 1
 ---

-# Store Changelog
+# Park Changelog
-This page outlines all changes made to the store, displaying the build number (viewable at the bottom-left of the game) and release date (DD/MM/YYYY)
+This page outlines all changes made to the park, displaying the build number (viewable at the bottom-left of the game) and release date (DD/MM/YYYY)

 ### Build 3 (05/02/2022)
 {:.text-purple-000}